-EXEMPTION CERTIFICATE (To support vendor's claim for credit or payment under section 6421 of the Internal Revenue Code) Name and Address of Seller The undersigned buyer ("Buyer") hereby certifies the following under penalties of A. Buyer will use the gasoline to which this certificate relates in a boat engaged in commercial fishing.
-B. Buyer bought or will buy the gasoline to which this certificate relates from the above named seller at a price that does not include the excise tax.
-C. This certificate applies to the following (complete as applicable): If this is a single purchase certificate, check here \square and enter the number of gallons of gasoline If this is a certificate covering all purchases, check here \square . ■ If Buyer uses the gasoline to which this certificate relates for a use other than stated in the certificate, Buyer will so notify the person to whom Buyer gives this ■ Buver has not and will not claim a refund or credit under section 6421 of the Internal Revenue Code for the excise tax on the gasoline to which this certificate relates. ■ Buver understands that the fraudulent use of this certificate may subject Buver and all parties making such fraudulent use of this certificate to a fine or imprisonment, or both, together with the costs of prosecution.
-Signature and Date Signed Printed or Typed Name and Title of Buyer return to claim the credit for that fuel tax because that would be a Group II claim.
+(To support vendor's claim for credit or payment under section 6421 of the Internal Revenue Code)

+Name and Address of Seller

+The undersigned buyer ("Buyer") hereby certifies the following under penalties of perjury:

+- A. Buyer will use the gasoline to which this certificate relates in a boat engaged in commercial fishing. - B. Buyer bought or will buy the gasoline to which this certificate relates from the above named seller at a price that does not include the excise tax. - C. This certificate applies to the following (complete as applicable): - If this is a single purchase certificate, check here □ and enter the number of gallons of gasoline - 2.
+If this is a certificate covering all purchases, check here \Box . - If Buyer uses the gasoline to which this certificate relates for a use other than stated in the certificate, Buyer will so notify the person to whom Buyer gives this certificate. - Buyer has not and will not claim a refund or credit under section 6421 of the Internal Revenue Code for the excise tax on the gasoline to which this certificate relates. - Buyer understands that the fraudulent use of this certificate may subject Buyer and all parties making such fraudulent use of this certificate to a fine or imprisonment, or both, together with the costs of prosecution.

+Signature and Date Signed

+Printed or Typed Name and Title of Buyer